-Section 1031 of the Internal Revenue Code (“1031 exchange”) provides that real property held for rental, investment or use in a business (“relinquished property”) can be exchanged for “like-kind” real property also held for rental, investment or use in a business (“replacement property”) allowing the Investor to defer his or her Federal, and in most cases, state income tax liabilities.
+Section 1031 of the Internal Revenue Code (“1031 exchange”) provides that real property held for rental property tax deductions, investment or use in a business (“relinquished property”) can be exchanged for “like-kind” real property also held for rental, investment or use in a business (“replacement property”) allowing the Investor to defer his or her Federal, and in most cases, state rental income tax rate liabilities.

 It is important to note that 1031 exchange transactions are tax-deferred exchanges — not tax-free exchanges — as many authors and advisors frequently refer to them.
 The Investor’s capital gain and depreciation recapture tax liabilities are merely deferred — and can be continually and indefinitely deferred — into like-kind replacement properties acquired as part of a series of 1031 exchange transactions.